The Formation of the West District Men’s Hockey Association

 • Western

-A south-west district was formed by the Scottish Hockey Association in 1927.
-This covered areas from Paisley, down the south side of the Clyde and into Ayrshire.
-Clubs that were involved that are still about today include GHK (formed as Cochrane Park in 1899), Greenock (formed as Clutha in 1921), and Anchor (formed in 1923).
+The Scottish Hockey Association established the South-West district in 1927, covering areas stretching from Paisley down the southern bank of the River Clyde and into Ayrshire.
+Among the clubs that joined at the outset—some of which still exist today—were GHK, originally known as Cochrane Park (formed in 1899), Greenock, formerly Clutha (formed in 1921), and Anchor (formed in 1923).

 • Anchor